Fran Drescher says actors strike she’s leading is an ‘inflection point’ that goes beyond Hollywood

 “At some point you have to say no more,” Drescher, the former “Nanny” star who is now president of the Screen Actors Guild-American Federation of Television and Radio Artists, said in an interview at the union’s headquarters Wednesday.
 “I think that it’s taken on a bigger scope, it’s greater than the sum of its parts.
 I think it’s a conversation now about the culture of big business, and how it treats everybody up and down the ladder in the name of profit.”

-But for many members and observers, the day she truly became president was July 13, when Drescher gave a rousing, fiery, and inspiring speech at the news conference announcing that talks had broken off and a strike was about to begin.
+But for many members and observers, the day she truly became president was July 13, when Drescher gave a rousing, fiery and for some inspiring speech at the news conference announcing that talks had broken off and a strike was about to begin.

 She lashed out at the leaders of the studios and streaming services, saying “Shame on them.
 They stand on the wrong side of history.”

 “I looked at it quickly and I said, ‘You know what, I can’t say this, I really feel like I have to speak from the heart,’” she said.
-“That just kind of came out of my mouth, and I’m glad that I was able to express myself as succinctly, sincerely, and authentically as I did.
+“That just kind of came out of my mouth, and I’m glad that I was able to express myself as succinctly and sincerely and authentically as I did.
 And I think that it’s fascinating when you speak from the heart, people are so responsive.
 Because I guess they see a lot of people that don’t.”

 Drescher is the first president of the guild to preside over a film and TV actors strike since 1980.
 At the time, only one woman had led the union.
 Now, seven have, including three of the past five.